Bride, Groom, and guests go completely naked at unique wedding in…

 Marriage is not just a union of two people but also two families.
 Even though the stars of the wedding day are the couple, what makes a wedding memorable is the presence of friends and family.

 New Delhi: A Wedding is the most important day for any couple.
-That is the day when two people become one and look forward to living their whole life together.
-Marriage is not just a union of two people but also two families.
+It is the day when two people become one and look forward to living their whole lives together.
 Even though the stars of the wedding day are the couple, what makes a wedding memorable is the presence of friends and family.
-There have been many weddings around the world that have made headlines for various reasons.
+Many weddings around the world have made headlines for various reasons.
 Some stood out for their grandeur, some for their simplicity, and others for their lavish expenses.

 There are also wedding ceremonies which are known for their unique customs and traditions, setting them apart from the rest.
 One such wedding, notable for its unconventional approach, took place at a resort in Jamaica.
 All the guests attended without clothing, and even the bride and groom were completely bare.